clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-search.rst

       Result above is one of several shown in standard output.

-      If the bundle is already installed, [installed] appears in search results.
-If it doesn't apppear, the bundle needs to be installed.
+      If the bundle is already installed, *[installed]* appears in search results.
+If that doesn't apppear, the bundle needs to be installed.

 #.
 Add the bundle `python-data-science`.